microsoft/dstoolkit-azoda/docs/Walkthrough.md

 ### Use your own dataset

 To use your own dataset add another folder with the same structure as **synthetic_dataset** in the datastore.
 If you don't have annotations, you can just put in the images folder and use the pixie pipelines to get annotations.

+### Other notes

+You can rename pipelines by three dots on right side of the pipeline in the main Pipielines view, then select **Rename/move**.

+### Extensions

+Feel free to add more pipelines and make a pull request, we are planning to add more soon.